Plaza Victoria, Valparaiso

 Image: urbatorivm.blogspot.com

-After independence, the plaza received several names, such as Plaza O'Higgins, Nueva and Orrego, but in 1841 it was renamed, changing its old name from Plaza Orrego to Plaza de la Victoria, alluding to the recent Chilean military triumph over the Peruvian-Bolivian Confederation.
+After independence, the plaza was known by several names, including Plaza O'Higgins, Nueva, and Orrego.
+However, in 1841, it was renamed Plaza de la Victoria, replacing its old name, Plaza Orrego, to commemorate Chile's recent military triumph over the Peruvian-Bolivian Confederation.

-From then on, various urbanization and beautification plans were carried out and the plaza began to gain importance for social gatherings as well as commercial and recreational activities.
+From that point on, various urbanization and beautification projects were undertaken, and the plaza began to gain prominence as a venue for social gatherings, as well as commercial and recreational activities.

-The Fuente Francesa, in the center of the square is a fountain brought from France, flanked by four statues symbolizing the seasons of the year.
-It was installed at the end of the 1860's or the beginning of the 1870's.
-It is a fountain based on the work of the sculptor Mathurin Moreau, and its base is decorated with the mythological figures of four classical gods of water and the seas: Neptune, god of fresh water and the sea; Anphitrite, an ancient goddess of the calm sea, wife of Poseidon; Acis, god of the homonymous river near Etna in Sicily; and Galatea, Acis's beloved and creator of the river, who is sometimes seen as Roda, daughter of the couple of sea kings.
-At the top, four children holding hands support a smaller plate.
+• The Fuente Francesa, located in the center of the square, is a fountain brought from France, flanked by four statues symbolizing the seasons of the year.
+It was installed in the late 1860s or early 1870s.
+The fountain is based on the work of sculptor Mathurin Moreau, with its base decorated with mythological figures representing four classical gods of water and the seas: Neptune, god of fresh water and the sea; Amphitrite, an ancient goddess of the calm sea and wife of Poseidon; Acis, god of the river of the same name near Etna in Sicily; and Galatea, Acis's beloved and creator of the river, who is sometimes identified as Rhoda, daughter of the sea king and queen.
+At the top, four children holding hands support a smaller basin.

 Other interesting ornamental pieces are the two lions located at one of its entrances.
 These figures would evoke those of the Teatro de la Victoria, collapsed by the 1906 earthquake.